dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 ## How to run dlt on Modal

-Here’s our dlt setup copying data from our Postgres read replica into Snowflake:
+Here’s a dlt project setup to copy data from our Postgres read replica into Snowflake:

 1. Run the `dlt init` CLI command to initialize the SQL database source and set up the `sql_database_pipeline.py` template.
    ```sh